Dune: Prophecy

 Dune: Prophecy is an American science fiction television series developed by Diane Ademu-John and Alison Schapker, with Schapker serving as showrunner and writer.
 Set in Frank Herbert's Dune universe, the series focuses on the origins of the Bene Gesserit, a powerful social, religious, and political force whose members possess superhuman powers and abilities after undergoing years of intense physical and mental conditioning.
-Dune: Prophecy is a prequel to the Denis Villeneuve films Dune and Dune: Part Two, taking place approximately 10,000 years earlier.
+Dune: Prophecy is a prequel to the Denis Villeneuve films Dune (2021) and Dune: Part Two (2024), taking place approximately 10,000 years earlier.
 It draws upon, but is set after, the Great Schools of Dune novel trilogy (2012–2016) by Brian Herbert and Kevin J. Anderson.

 During Legendary Entertainment's 2016 acquisition of the television and film rights to the Dune book series, it began development of a two-part film adaptation with Denis Villeneuve serving as director by 2017.
 Legendary Television ordered the series in 2019 as a spin-off project from Villeneuve's films.
 Various creative figures joined by 2019, and following creative overhauls, Schapker became the show-runner with Anna Foerster as director for multiple episodes by June 2023.
 Meanwhile, casting took place from November 2022 to June 2023.
 Principal photography began in November 2022 in Budapest and Jordan, and wrapped in December 2023.

-Dune: Prophecy premiered on HBO on November 17, 2024 to mostly positive reviews.
-The series was renewed for a second season in December 2024.
+Dune: Prophecy premiered on HBO on November 17, 2024, to mixed reviews from critics.
+In December 2024, the series was renewed for a second season, which is set to premiere in 2026.

 Plot

-Set 10,000 years before the events of Dune, Dune: Prophecy commences 80 years after an alliance of humans defeated the thinking machine armies that had nearly exterminated them.
+Set 10,000 years before the events of Dune, the series commences 80 years after an alliance of humans defeated the thinking machine armies that had nearly exterminated them.
 Sisters Valya and Tula Harkonnen struggle to maintain the power and influence of the Sisterhood, and combat forces that threaten the future of humanity.

-The story sheds light on the origins of the Sisterhood (later known as Bene Gesserit), their rise to power and influence in the Imperium, as well as their personal struggles, conflicts, and battle against a prophesied enemy, while at the same time delving into key historical aspects of the Dune universe, such as the roots of the Harkonnen and Atreides families.
+The story sheds light on the origins of the Sisterhood (later known as the Bene Gesserit), their rise to power and influence in the Imperium, as well as their personal struggles, conflicts, and battle against a prophesied enemy, while at the same time delving into key historical aspects of the Dune universe, such as the roots of the Harkonnen and Atreides families.